 What are the benefits of online interpreting?

 Our online interpreting services provide several advantages:

-Make sure your meetings and conferences still function smoothly in the face of restrictions due to infection or other concerns.
+- Make sure your meetings and conferences still function smoothly in the face of restrictions due to infection concerns.

 What languages do we serve?

 Halifax covers all of the most common language combinations, plus a number of less usual ones.
 Call us to check.

 Especially since the Covid outbreak, the demand for our online interpreting services has increased strongly, with the number of language combinations rapidly multiplying.
 Many of our clients (International Disability Alliance, Caritas, WB, various EU regional projects, Handicap etc.) have especially requested English to and from Spanish, French, Portuguese, Russian, Arabic, Macedonian, Albanian and Serbian, but also less frequently sought languages.

 For major languages the answer is usually yes.
 For more unusual languages there are fewer interpreters, so booking is recommended earlier.

 Since March 2020 there has been a substantial increase in demand for online interpreting, so resources have been stretched.
 Even as the epidemiological situation returned to relative normality over the summer of 2021, the surge in demand continued, and a worsening outlook over the winter may see it increase still further.
 We therefore recommend booking in good time in any case.

 Call us to ask about availability.